kprosues/LambdaLogAnalysis/FUNCTIONAL_REQUIREMENTS.md

-# ECU Log Analysis Tool - Functional Requirements
+# ProjectLambda Log Analysis Tool - Functional Requirements

-This document outlines all functional requirements for the ECU Log Analysis Tool with their acceptance criteria, implementation details, and framework decisions.
+This document outlines all functional requirements for the ProjectLambda Log Analysis Tool with their acceptance criteria, implementation details, and framework decisions.

 ---